Living in Grenada: Detailed Advice for American Expats

 Grenada offers a compelling lifestyle for those seeking a slower pace of life and warm weather on a tropical Caribbean island.
 The country is often cited as a good place to live in the Caribbean because of its safety, political stability, and optimal climate compared to other countries in the Caribbean, like the British Virgin Islands, due to its mild rainy season.

-Grenada’s cost of living is about 16 percent cheaper than in the United States.
+Grenada’s cost of living is about 13 percent cheaper than in the United States, including rent.
 According to Number, the estimated cost of living without rent for a family of four is about $3,000 to $3,500.
 A single person’s estimated monthly living costs are $900 to $1,000 without rent.

 Grenadian living conditions offer a mix of natural beauty, comfortable amenities, and some challenges.
 Residents enjoy tropical weather with year-round warm temperatures, white sandy beaches, and numerous outdoor activities.